Top 45 MySQL Interview Questions You Must Know In 2024 [Basic to Advanced]

 Master the SQL Fundamentals

-In addition to familiarizing yourself with MySQL-specific features and syntax, make sure you have a solid understanding of basic SQL concepts.
-This includes SELECT, INSERT, UPDATE, DELETE statements, JOIN operations, GROUP BY, ORDER BY, and aggregate functions like COUNT, SUM, and AVG.
+In addition to familiarizing yourself with MySQL-specific features and syntax, make sure you have a solid understanding of key SQL fundamentals.
+This includes essential commands like SELECT, INSERT, UPDATE, and DELETE, as well as more complex operations such as JOIN queries, GROUP BY, ORDER BY, and aggregate functions like COUNT, SUM, and AVG.

 Sharpen Query Writing Skills